September 2010

 Late 1990s

-The Great Mandana Action Coalition led by David Flack lured Arizmendi and Noah’s Bagels to what was then a run-down commercial district with a host of vacancies, and helped facilitate the founding of the Lakeshore Avenue Business Improvement District.
+The Great Mandana Action Coalition led by David Flack lured Arizmendi and Noah’s Bagels to what was then an under-served commercial district with a host of vacancies, and helped facilitate the founding of the Lakeshore Avenue Business Improvement District.

 Late 1990s